 - The legal and ethical standards behind patient care

-Do you have what it takes to become a Registered Nurse?
-Do not be intimidated by this checklist of vital nursing skills.
+Do you have what it takes to become a registered nurse?
+Do not be intimidated by this checklist of essential nursing skills and knowledge.
 If you have compassion, empathy, and a desire to help others in need, you are already on the right track!
 The right nursing school can teach you the rest.

-Learn how to kickoff your nursing career at Goodwin University, and become a skilled and proficient Registered Nurse in less than two years’ time.
+Kickstart your nursing career at Goodwin University, and become a skilled and proficient RN within a few years.
 Call 800-889-3282 or visit us online to learn more.

 Goodwin University is a nonprofit institution of higher education and is accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges (NEASC).
 Goodwin University was founded in 1999, with the goal of serving a diverse student population with career-focused degree programs that lead to strong employment outcomes.